yassienshaalan/scrmabled-strings/README.md

 The scrambled or original form of the dictionary word may appear multiple times but we only count it once since we only need to know whether it shows up at least once.
 For example, if we had the word this in the dictionary, the possible valid words which would be counted are this (original version) and tihs (scrambled version). tsih, siht and other variations are not valid since they do not start with t and end with s.
 Also, tis, tiss, and this are not scrambled forms, because they are not reorderings of the original set of letters.

+## Input
+1. a dictionary file, where each line comprises one dictionary word from which the dictionary is created.
+E.g. “and”, “bath”, etc, but note the dictionary words do not need to be real words.
+2. an input file that contains a list of long strings, each on a newline, that you will need to use to search for your dictionary words.
+E.g. “btahand”

+## Output
+Treating each line of the input file as one search string.
+For example
+#x: y per input file string, where x is the line number (starting from 1) and y is the number of words from the dictionary that appear (in their original or scrambled form) as substrings of the given string.
+E.g. Case #1: 2

 ## Explanation and Time and space complexity of the solution
 ```
 Please refer to explantion.txt